Coping with a disaster takes time but how much time changes depending on the individual. We share some insights and coping tips to support you.

 Look after yourself

 The shock and instability of a natural disaster can be overwhelming, physically and emotionally.
-It can be difficult to think about looking after yourself in these times.
-But to manage the stress and emotional roller coaster, try to take the time to rest, eat well, listen to mindfulness meditations and make time to focus on recovery.
-The Griefline resource hub has a selection of self-care resources including tips for mindful breathing; journaling and meditation including an audio recording specially selected by the psychologists at Smiling Minds.
-Looking after yourself is essential to coping with the situation.
+It can be difficult to think abThe shock and suddenness of a natural disaster can be overwhelming both physically and emotionally.
+It can be difficult to prioritise looking after yourself when you’re dealing with grief but it’s important to create care routines for yourself.
+To properly manage the emotional roller coaster of recovery, try to take time to rest, eat well, try some mindfulness meditations, and focus on recovery.
+The Griefline resource hub has a selection of self-care resources including tips for mindful breathing, journaling, and meditation (including an audio recording selected by the psychologists at Smiling Minds).

 Find order in disorder